Our new Corrieshalloch Gateway to Nature Centre is open!

 The £3.1 million project has been made possible by £1,297,071 funding from the Natural and Cultural Heritage Fund which is led by NatureScot and part-funded through the European Regional Development Fund.
 The purpose of the fund is to promote and develop the outstanding natural and cultural heritage of the Highlands and islands in a way that conserves and protects them, creating and sustaining jobs, businesses and services in local communities through this.

-In addition, work on the paths and interpretation on-site has been supported by players of the People’s Postcode Lottery through the Love Our Nature project.
+In addition, work on the paths and interpretation on-site has been supported by players of People’s Postcode Lottery through the Love Our Nature project.
 The remainder of the investment for the work at Corrieshalloch is due to the on-going generous support and commitment of the National Trust for Scotland’s members and other supporters.

 Alongside the unique geology of the mile-long canyon, which is around an hour from Inverness and just 15 minutes from Ullapool, visitors can gaze 100m down at the crashing waterfalls of the River Droma from the site’s Victorian suspension bridge which was built by Sir John Fowler in 1873.
 Sir John went on to design the Forth Bridge and was heavily involved in designing the London Underground.
 The suspension bridge has recently undergone £10,000 of maintenance works.